softdevteam/krun/README.md

 ### Dependencies

-Krun runs Linux systems (running a 3.x kernel) and OpenBSD.
+Krun currently runs on (Debian) Linux and OpenBSD.

 You need to have the following installed: